-It was the liner Wanganella that delivered the future Phar Lap across the sea and onto the Sydney docks; although when Telford went down to claim his prize, he was disappointed to find a rather poor specimen of the thoroughbred.
+When Phar Lap was delivered across the Tasman Sea and onto the Sydney docks, Harry Telford was disappointed to find a rather poor specimen of the thoroughbred when he went down to collect him.
 Nor had the rough passage across the Tasman done anything to improve upon nature.
 Davis didn’t want to have anything to do with the horse when he saw him, but Telford didn’t have the money to take the gangly colt off his hands.
 So, the two men struck a deal whereby Telford leased the horse for three years to relieve Davis of any further expenses during that time, with the American to get a third of any race winnings, while Telford paid all the bills and pocketed the balance of whatever the horse might return on the track.
 On first impressions that looked likely to be two-thirds of nothing.
-It was Telford that chose the name Phar Lap, a word derived from the Thai language and meaning ‘emitting light from the sky’, that is lightning.
+It was Telford that chose the name Phar Lap, a word derived from the Thai language and meaning “emitting light from the sky”, that is lightning.
 Even as a young colt, Phar Lap was a remarkably relaxed and laidback character, although after being broken in, his early gallops didn’t suggest there was much lightning in his action.
 Still, neither on the basis of his breeding nor his rather large gangly frame was the youngster going to be an early comer, so Telford decided to have him gelded and turned out into a spelling paddock at Windsor for a good few months.

 When Frank Marsden moved out of his ‘Gaulusville’ cottage, some of the loose boxes at the back of the property became available for rental.
 It was from one such box that Telford trained the gelding for his first season of racing.
 Unpromising was hardly the word to describe Phar Lap as a two-year-old.
 Telford delayed his racecourse debut until late February and a nursery handicap at Rosehill, and with the horse weighted at only 6 st. 11lb, he got the young stable apprentice, ‘Cashy’ Martin to ride him.
 This was to be sixteen-year-old Martin’s only real brush with fame during a brief career in the saddle that was to be cut tragically short less than two years later when he died as a result of a race fall at Gosford.
 The occasion of Phar Lap’s debut wasn’t auspicious, as our future champion was both unquoted in the betting and unsighted in the race.
 Similar anonymity attended his next three essays on the Turf, including an appearance in the prestigious A.J.C.
 Easter Stakes during the Randwick autumn fixture, before the horse finally broke through for a win.
 It came in a six-furlong juvenile handicap at Rosehill in late April at his last appearance of the season.
 It was one of the coldest April days for almost one hundred years, and Phar Lap’s rivals certainly felt a chill as he swept past them in the straight to claim victory after coming from a fair way back in the early stages.